pschool-in/curriculum/content/grammar/adverb-draft.md

 ## Adverbs of Time

 ```
-I have to go now.
+We have to go now.
 Ram will see you soon.
 We first met Rani last year.
 I get up very early sometimes.
 Pooja forgot her lunch yesterday.
-I work five days a week.
+Priya works five days a week.
 Last year was the finest year of my life.
-Yesterday my problems seemed so far away.
+My Brother enjoys being with children usually.
 We must go now.
 I will call you later.
 ```